Food Allergy And Packaged Foods

 • Some people find labelling about gluten and wheat confusing.

-• People with coeliac disease need to avoid all gluten and grains that contain gluten.
+• People with coeliac disease need to avoid gluten and grains that contain gluten.
 Gluten is found in wheat and several other grains including rye, barley, oats, spelt or their hybridised strains.

 READ MORE